19hours/sg-statutes/Acts/National Heritage Board Act.md

 ### Public servants for purposes of Penal Code

 30\.
-All members, officers and employees of the Board shall be deemed to be public servants for the purposes of the Penal Code [Cap.
-224].
+All members, officers and employees of the Board shall be deemed to be public servants for the purposes of the Penal Code (Cap.
+224).

-## PART VI
+## PART 6

 FUNDS AND PROPERTY OF BOARD